ZupIT/beagle/README.md

 ## 📖 Documentation

-The full documentation for Begle can be found on our [website][docs].
+The full documentation for Beagle can be found on our [website][docs].

 The Beagle documentation discusses components, APIs, and topics that are specific to Beagle.
 [Beagle documentation][b-docs].